We’ve come to another Memorial Day.

 Justin eventually sees that going back is not the answer, and putting himself in harm’s way is no way to honor his fallen friend’s memory.
 But he said something at the end of the episode that I felt finally helped me put words what I have been feeling for all these years.

 When his wife challenges him and says, “Why would you want to go back to fighting,” he explains, “I’ve been constantly fighting.
 I fight everyday to find a place where I fit in since leaving the military,” and that “being with my brothers (in arms) was the best feeling in the world because I knew that was where I belonged.
 And I finally felt like I belonged to something.”

 Though the show drives me nuts, this moment actually gave me pause because I knew that this was the exact thing I had been fighting these years as well.
 Though I served in a time of peace, I still felt that draw to be with my brothers when it was time to actually do our job.
 To do what it was we had been training all that time for.

 I have friends who are still serving over in Iraq and Afghanistan and I worry about them everyday.
 I pray for their safe return more than anyone knows.

-I am glad to say that I have come to grips with my feelings of guilt, and thankfully beat my depression.
+I am glad to say that I have come to grips with my feelings of guilt, and thankfully no longer dwell in my depression surrounding my guilt.
 I know that I was brought home for a reason.
-Though I still yearn to be with my brothers, fighting side by side, I know that it was not meant to be for me.
+Though I still yearn to be with my brothers,; side by side, I know that it was not meant to be for me.
 It was not my path.

-I just want to say thank you.
+This Memorial Day, I just want to say thank you.
 Thank you for serving.
 Thank you to those who served and gave the ultimate sacrifice.
 But most of all, thank you to all those who served with me, were my friends, and helped me become the man I am today.
-You know who you are, and whether you are still serving or you have joined the ranks of the citizen-soldiers like me, I salute every single one of you every day.
+You know who you are, and whether you are still serving, joined the ranks of citizen-soldiers like me, or are no longer with us; I salute every single one of you every day.